 Each year the conference takes place in a different city, and you can find details about all of the past EAIE conferences here.

-To date, there have been 27 EAIE conferences, steadily expanding over the years to reach thousands of higher education professionals.
-The last conference, in 2015 in Glasgow, drew over 5000 participants from more than 90 countries around the world.
+To date, there have been 28 EAIE conferences, steadily expanding over the years to reach thousands of higher education professionals.
+The last conference, in 2016 in Liverpool, drew over 5200 participants from more than 90 countries around the world.
 Thank you to each and every participant that has helped make the annual EAIE conferences a success.

 27th Annual Conference